mttfiorio/react-bingo-overlay/README.md

 ### How to use

--Open your browser at the application page
+* Open your browser at the application page
--Add a window capture in OBS Studio, pointing at your browser -Add a "color key" filter to remove the green background -Crop the top part so your spectators don't see the "insert number" -You're done!
+* Add a window capture in OBS Studio, pointing at your browser
+* Add a "color key" filter to remove the green background
+* Crop the top part so your spectators don't see the "insert number"
+* You're done!
 Have fun playing bingo with your spectators!